awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-patchbaseline-patchfiltergroup.md

 <a name="aws-properties-ssm-patchbaseline-patchfiltergroup-description"></a>The `PatchFilterGroup` property type specifies a set of patch filters for an AWS Systems Manager patch baseline, typically used for approval rules for a Systems Manager patch baseline\.

-<a name="aws-properties-ssm-patchbaseline-patchfiltergroup-inheritance"></a> `PatchFilterGroup` is the property type for the `GlobalFilters` property of the [AWS::SSM::PatchBaseline](aws-resource-ssm-patchbaseline.md) resource and the `PatchFilterGroup` property of the [Systems Manager PatchBaseline Rule](aws-properties-ssm-patchbaseline-rule.md) property type\.
+<a name="aws-properties-ssm-patchbaseline-patchfiltergroup-inheritance"></a> `PatchFilterGroup` is the property type for the `GlobalFilters` property of the [AWS::SSM::PatchBaseline](aws-resource-ssm-patchbaseline.md) resource and the `PatchFilterGroup` property of the [Rule](aws-properties-ssm-patchbaseline-rule.md) property type\.

 ## Syntax<a name="aws-properties-ssm-patchbaseline-patchfiltergroup-syntax"></a>